ikim1991/interactive-blackjack-api/README.md

-# Interactive BlackJack Back-end App
+# Interactive BlackJack Back-end

 ### Summary

+As a personal project, just for fun, I developed this multiplayer, interactive game of 6-deck BlackJack.

 The back-end application is hosted on Heroku using its free-tier plan.
 This may cause the first login to take a few seconds to load as the app is put to sleep after 30 minutes of inactivity.